-Furthermore, optical cables are less prone than other communication mediums and hence they invulnerable to interference.
+Furthermore, optical cables are less prone than other communication mediums, and hence they invulnerable to interference.
 Optical cables are thin and occupy less space.
-In the end, the fundamental difference of installing fiber cables is that the data is transmitted digitally as opposed in analog form.
+The fundamental difference in installing fiber cables is that the data is transmitted digitally as opposed in analog form.

-The “ITS-NET DESIGN” is a essentially a software, which has been developed to create FTTH/FTTX graphical and in-depth network blueprint.
-The scope is to ensure reporting of all pertinent paraphernalia and installation guidelines as per the project specifications.
-The full version of the application, with ITS-NET DESIGN functionality, strengthens the designing, drawing and engineering function of FTTH/FTTX.
+The “ITS-NET DESIGN” is a software that has been developed to create FTTH/FTTX graphical and in-depth network blueprint.
+The scope is to ensure the reporting of all pertinent paraphernalia and installation guidelines as per the project specifications.
+The full version of the application, with ITS-NET DESIGN functionality, strengthens the designing, drawing, and engineering function of FTTH/FTTX.

-Preferably, the designing and drawings should be on a large-scale infrastructure.
-To put it forward simply, a civil engineers must have the ability to create a synergy between dynamics of both the applications, and produce designs and drawings.
+The design and drawings should be on large-scale infrastructure.
+To put it simply, civil engineers must have the ability to create a synergy between the dynamics of both the applications and produce designs and drawings.

 For up-to-date information from CAD/CAM, check out our blog.